 These investments include funds of funds that invest in multiple asset classes.
 The fair values of these investments are determined using NAVper share.
-Although most of these funds can be redeemed within six months, certain funds cannot be redeemed within six months due to contractual, liquidity or gating is sues.
-The redemption period cannot be estimated for certain suspended or liquidating funds.
+Although most of these funds can be redeemed within six months, certain funds cannot be redeemed within six months due to contractual, liquidity or gating issues.
+The redemption period is unknown for certain suspended or liquidating funds.
 Some of these investments contain restrictions against transfers of the investments to third parties.